|09-02-2010, 03:31 PM||#1|

 "I'm all for it," Paul agreed.
 "I have enough obstacles to keep me from looking presentable; I don't need any others to fret about."
 He playfully pointed to his balding head and protruding belly as proof of his concerns.

 "What happened to the 'successful business magnate' who has women 'falling' at his feet?"
-Raye teased, turning his words from earlier in the day back on him.
+Raye teased, turning his own words from earlier in the day back on him.

 "You've got a point," she admitted, "but the two of you are going to look wonderful tomorrow.
-As a matter of fact, I don't know if you care for the suggestion, but I thought we could start tomorrow with similar colors on both of you.
+As a matter of fact, I don't know if you care for the suggestion, but I thought we could start in the morning with similar colors on both of you.
 I'm going to take color and black and whites again, so something simple with no patterns is what I had in mind.
 Maybe jeans and a white button-up; or khakis, if you'd prefer."
 She again looked back and forth expectantly as Paul and Lionel thought it over.

 "That sounds fine to me.
 I was just trying to think what things I packed that you may have a version of, Dad.
 I'm sad to say that I did not bring any jeans, though, so that suggestion will have to wait until another time.
 I know the guys love them, but I can never find any to fit me properly so I just stick with casual or dress pants.
 Besides," he said, with a quick nod to Larry who'd been quietly sipping his wine at the end of the table, "I think the denim and leather look is better suited to Elvis here."